 “The most important person is the person you are with,” the king clarified.
 “Therefore, you are the most important person right now.”

 When I first came across this story by Leo Tolstoy, I thought only if one could remember these answers, major aspects of their life would undergo an automatic transformation.
 The person you are with ‘now’ is the most important person.
-When you give your sole attention to the person you are dealing with, you boost their self-esteem, you make them feel important, they feel cared, they feel respected.
+When you give your sole attention to the person you are dealing with, you boost their self-esteem, you make them feel important, they feel cared for, they feel respected.
 All the other positive emotions sprout naturally.

 And undoubtedly, ‘now’ is the most important time, the most important moment.
 This is the only moment we can act in.
 In essence, this is the principle of mindfulness — to give your attention to the present moment.
 To be able to love, to be able to care is the most important karma, it’s the most worthwhile thing you can do with yourself, with others, with your time, with your life.
 When you are with yourself, be with yourself, love yourself; when you are with someone else, give them your undivided attention.
-You’ll accomplish lot more in lot less.
+You’ll accomplish a lot more in a lot less.

 And, what is the most important feeling?
 Is it success?
 Is it feeling in control?
 Being in love?
 To be loved?
 Is it to feel important?
 No, not in my world.
 The most important feeling, in my view, is to feel contented.
 Contentment is the most important feeling.
 When you are contented, you feel strong, you feel peaceful, you overflow with love and compassion, you sleep in peace, you wake up happy, all struggle disappears and everything looks in place.
 To quote Shakespeare: